chrishayuk/chuk-llm/README.md

 - Anthropic for advanced reasoning capabilities
 - Google for multimodal AI innovations
 - Groq for ultra-fast inference
+- Perplexity for real-time web search and information retrieval
 - Ollama for local AI deployment

 ---